seamapi/react/README.md

 The following repository variables must be set on [GitHub Actions]:

-- `STORYBOOK_SEAM_ENDPOINT`: The Seam API endpoint to use with Storybook.
 - `STORYBOOK_SEAM_PUBLISHABLE_KEY`: The Seam publishable key to use with Storybook.

 [GitHub Actions]: https://github.com/features/actions